Ouest-France/cdp2/README.md

     --image-tag-sha1                                           Tag docker image with commit sha1  or use it.
     --image-tag=<tag>                                          Tag name
     --image-prefix-tag=<tag>                                   Tag prefix for docker image.
-    --ingress-tlsSecretName=<secretName>                       Name of the tls secret for ingress --ingress-tlsSecretNamespace=<secretNamespace>             Namespace of the tls secret
+    --ingress-className=<className>                            Name of the ingress class.
+Use CDP_INGRESS_CLASSNAME if empty --ingress-tlsSecretName=<secretName>                       Name of the tls secret for ingress.
+Use CDP_INGRESS_TLSSECRETNAME if empty
+    --ingress-tlsSecretNamespace=<secretNamespace>             Namespace of the tls secret. .
+Use CDP_INGRESS_TLSSECRETNAMESPACE if empty
     --internal-port=<port>                                     Internal port used if --create-default-helm is activate [default: 8080]
     --login-registry=<registry_name>                           Login on specific registry for build image [default: none].
     --maven-release-plugin=<version>                           Specify maven-release-plugin version [default: 2.5.3].